KarelZe/thesis/references/obsidian/📑notes/🔢LR algorithm notes.md

 **Algorithm:** Use a combination of quote and tick rule.
 Use tick rule to classify trades at midpoint and use the quote rule elsewhere.
 ![[lr-algo.png]]

+- “The tick test will only misclassify the second midpoint trade after the arrival of the standing order if it misclassifies the first midpoint trade and the second trade is in the same direction as the first trade (i.e., another buy).”
+(Lee and Ready, 1991, p.
+11)

 Precise description from [[@carrionTradeSigningFast2020]] (Similar efforts in [[@jurkatisInferringTradeDirections2022]] or [[@olbrysEvaluatingTradeSide2018]]):
 The tick rule (TICK) relies solely on trade prices for classifying trades and does not use any quote data.
 To classify trades, the tick rule compares the current trade price to the price of the preceding trade.
 A trade is classified as a buy if the trade price is higher than the preceding trade price (uptick).
 Likewise, a trade is classified as a sell if the trade price is lower than the preceding trade price (downtick).
 If the preceding trade price is the same, then the tick rule looks back to the last different price to classify the trade.
 Likewise, a trade is classified as a sell if it occurs on a zero-downtick.
 Formally denoting the trade price of security $i$ at time $t$ as $P_{i, t}$ and $\Delta P_{i, t}$ as the price change between two successive trades and the assigned trade direction at time $t$ as Trade, we have:
 If $\Delta P_{i, t}>0$, Trade $_{i, t}=$ Buy,